giellalt/lang-nob/tools-grammarcheckers-grammarchecker.cg3.md

 meaning: Scan to the first noun, ignoring anything that can be part of the noun phrase of that noun (i.e., "scan to the next NP head")

-- SET NOT-NPMOD = WORD - PRE-NP-HEAD OR ABBR ;
+- SET NOT-NPMOD = WORD - PRE-NP-HEAD ;

 - SET NOT-NPMOD-ACC = NOT-NPMOD - Acc OR ABBR ;
 - SET NOT-NPMOD-ACC-ADV = NOT-NPMOD - Acc - Adv OR ABBR ;